caap-stats-22/caap-stats-22.github.io/notes/study-guide-1.md

       * **Practice questions** -- reasoning for every options(why correct? why wrong?)

   * **R Session code** with emphasis on
       * Why are we running this code?
-What we want to check by running the code?
+What do we want to check by running the code?
       * What does specific code mean?
 Which element is needed for running a sepcific function?

   * **Recommended exercises** in [OS](https://www.openintro.org/book/os/)